 Vaginismus is the experience of a reflexive contraction or spasm around the vagina during attempts of penetration.
-This can include penetration during sexual intercourse, a tampon, or a speculum during a medical examination.
+This can include penetration during sexual intercourse, pain when inserting a tampon, or a speculum during a medical examination.

 Women who experience vaginismus often have pain, sensations of burning, cramping, spasms, and difficulty or inability to receive vaginal penetration.